 But the product is only as good as the contractor who installs inground vinyl liners.

 So you're finished with the first part.
-You've done your research, found a good local contractor, and now it's time to choose the best inground vinyl liners.
+You've done your research, found a good local contractor, and now it's time to choose your inground vinyl liner.
 Next is the fun part.
 The most important aspect of going through the pool vinyl liner process is to choose the one that "speaks" to you.
 I know this may sound a little corny, but it's true.
-When you see all those perfect swimming pool vinyl liners, you'll know which one is for you.
+When you see all those perfect vinyl liners, you'll know which one is for you.
 Remember, you'll be looking at this color and pattern for the next few years, and you'll want to make sure it's right.